adonisjs/v6-docs/content/docs/reference/events.md

 ## http\:request_completed

-The `http:request_completed` event is dispatched after an HTTP request is completed.
-The event contains an instance of the [HttpContext](../http/http_context.md) and the `duration` property, the output of the `process.hrtime`.
+The [`http:request_completed`](https://github.com/adonisjs/http-server/blob/develop/src/types/server.ts#L65) event is dispatched after an HTTP request is completed.
+The event contains an instance of the [HttpContext](../http/http_context.md) and the request duration.
+The `duration` value is the output of the `process.hrtime` method.

 ```ts
 import emitter from '@adonisjs/core/services/emitter'